 Health benefits and properties of goji berries

-In the Himalayan mountain range, it has long been used for its exhaustion-alleviating and immune-defense stimulating activity.
+In the Himalayan mountain range, common knowledge is that it helps cope with mountain sickness.
+Indeed, it has powerful exhaustion-alleviating and immune-defense stimulating activity.

 Goji berries seem to reinforce the immune system in an exceptional manner.

-Taoists ingest it dried, or prepared goji berry juice to drink.
+Taoists ingest it dried, and prepared goji berry juice to drink.